 Bicycle and Pedestrian Advisory Committee: Formerly known as the Pathways Advisory Committee, the BPAC consists of 12 at-large voting members who represent a wide cross section of the Collier Metropolitan Area residents and neighborhoods, bicycle and pedestrian safety professionals, transit riders, local bicycle and pedestrian advocacy groups, organizations that encourage active transportation from a community health perspective, and advocates for persons with disabilities and other transportation-disadvantaged populations.
 The BPAC provides citizen input into the deliberations on bicycle- and pedestrian-related issues within the community and advises the MPO Board on developing a Bicycle and Pedestrian Plan.
 The BPAC is also involved in recommending priorities for bicycle and pedestrian projects and program implementation.

-Congestion Management Committee: The CMC serves the MPO in an advisory capacity on technical matters relating to the MPO's Congestion Management System (CMS) and the regional Intelligent Transportation System (ITS) architecture.
+Congestion Management Committee: The CMC serves the MPO in an advisory capacity on technical matters relating to the MPO's Congestion Management System and the regional Intelligent Transportation System (ITS) architecture.

 The committee is responsible for creating and amending the Congestion Management Process (CMP) and for prioritizing candidate congestion management projects to be funded with federal and state funding.
-The CMC has 11 voting members and 15 non-voting members (refer to Figure 1-5).
-All members are appointed by agencies/jurisdictional departments.
+The CMC has 11 voting members (refer to Figure 1-5).
+Members are appointed by agencies/ jurisdictional departments, with the exception of two members that are appointed by the BPAC and CAC.